mo-esmp/clay-assessment/README.md

 - Separate Service for admin dashboard
 And each service can be scaled based on the traffic

-For the domain section, my design could be better (having the least knowledge in this area)
+For the domain section, my design could be better (having the least knowledge in this area).
+Inside codes, I left some comments and explained what would be an alternative or more appropriate way to tackle the problem.

 ## How to test
 - Adjust connection string in `appsettings.Development.json`